ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 > You can enable this for all pages using the [prerender configuration](/docs/reference/configuration/#prerender) option.

-### Isolation
+### Isolation Mode

-To execute an SSR page in its own request context when running `greenwood serve`, you can export an **isolation** option from your page, set to `true`.
+To execute an SSR page in its own isolated rendering context, you can export an **isolation** option from your page, set to `true`.

 ```js
 export const isolation = true;
 ```

-> For more information and how you can enable this for all pages, please see the [isolation configuration](/docs/reference/configuration/#isolation) docs.
+> For more information and how you can enable this for all pages, please see the [isolation configuration](/docs/reference/configuration/#isolation-mode) docs.

 ## Request Data

 For request handling, Greenwood will pass a native `Request` object and a Greenwood [compilation](/docs/reference/appendix/#compilation) as "constructor props" to your Web Server Component's `constructor` function, or as the third parameter to the other SSR APIs.
-For `async` work, use an `async connectedCallback`.
+For async work, use an `async connectedCallback`.

 ```js
 export default class PostPage extends HTMLElement {